Unique UArizona Postdoctoral Fellowship enables trainees to advance STEM knowledge and launch careers

 After graduate school, newly minted PhDs who desire careers in academia assume positions as postdoctoral fellows.
 Though not yet entirely autonomous researchers, they put in long hours collecting data for manuscripts and grant applications so that they can one day launch their own careers as independent principal investigators.
 But in accordance with the Matthew effect, those with the most manuscripts, grants and awards are often the most successful.

-To invest in the success of University of Arizona postdoctoral fellows, Dr. Michael Johnson, assistant professor in the Department of Immunobiology and member of the BIO5 Institute, established the BIO5 Postdoctoral Fellowship in 2019.
+To invest in the success of University of Arizona postdoctoral fellows, Michael D.L.
+Johnson, assistant professor in the Department of Immunobiology and member of the BIO5 Institute, established the BIO5 Postdoctoral Fellowship in 2019.
 The program annually provides exceptional fellows with monetary awards and professional development opportunities to jump start their careers and make them competitive candidates for future awards and grants.

 Johnson identified the need for this type of program when he was a postdoctoral fellow himself, and later saw a successful model at the University of Michigan Life Sciences Institute.
 Johnson brainstormed how he could leverage something similar at UArizona, and presented his ideas to BIO5 leadership.